 Deciding what format you should use in designing your application document may sound easy but it can be truly an exhausting task.
 Here is an overview of each resume format structure that might help you.

 Three Basic Resume Formats

-In this resume format lists work experience first, starting from the most recent job.
-This kind of format presents your career information by dates.
+In this resume format, lists work experience first.
+Start from the most recent job since this kind of format presents your career details by dates.

 Most of the employers prefer this type for it is easy to read and employment history can be quickly traced.
 It is most suitable when you:

 - Have no gaps in employment and have a progressive career path.

 - Achieved your major accomplishments with your most recent job.

 - Your most recent employment is with a well-known company.

 Information in this format is organized by skill sets.
 Employment history is de-emphasized instead because its focus is on one’s skills, feats, and qualifications.

-Unfortunately, many employers do not prefer this job resume format
+Unfortunately, many employers do not prefer this job resume format.
+It’s

 because they believe that job seekers use it to hide deficiency in career history.

 - Individuals with noticeable gaps in work experience can use this format.

 - This format is also appropriate for people whose education and work experience do not match with a career objective.

 - Its focus is the achievements and accomplishments of an individual within a specific field of work.

 As the name implies, it is the combination of chronological and functional.
 The summary begins with the most impressive skills, accomplishments, and qualifications and followed by an employment history arranged in chronological order.

 - Consider this format if you have a steady and progressive career history.

 - If you need an effective way to match your skills with the job requirements, this format is suitable for you.

 In this format, skills that are relevant to the position you are applying for are listed first to demonstrate your analytical ability, as well as job skills.

 This format best suit applicants whose skills are more impressive than their job titles or job experience.